 As per Rule 3 Slaughterhouse Rules, 2001 animals sacrifice is illegal in every part of the country & chapter 4 Food Safety and standards Regulations 2011, no animal can be slaughtered in any place other than a slaughtered house.
 Sick or pregnant animals shall not be slaughtered.

-Problems related to Animal Rights
+Problems related to Animal Cruelty and Animal Rights

 Cosmetic treatment on animals – We estimate that approximately 100,000-200,000 animals suffer and die just for cosmetics every year around the world.
 These are rabbits, guinea pigs, hamsters, rats and mice.
 While dogs and monkeys are never used to test cosmetics anywhere in the world, they are used to test other types of chemicals.
 Although Cosmetics tested on animals and the import of cosmetics tested on animals is banned.
 Rules 148-C and 135-B of Drugs & Cosmetics Rules, 1945.
 But still companies do cosmetics testing on animals.